Presence of Mind: Release

 Presence of Mind released in September 1999.
+It screened at the 48th San Sebastián International Film Festival in 2000.
 It was also released in Spain as El celo.
 The film was screened as part of the Cinema d'Autor a l'Augusta at the University of the Balearic Islands in 2009.

 Reception

 Critical reception has been mixed.
 Variety reviewed the film, writing that "Everything that's subtle and open to interpretation in James' novel of evil, possession and ghosts is lurid and obvious here, with a star turn by Sadie Frost that's unauthoritative to say the least and arch support from Lauren Bacall that gives the drama a ripple of unintentionally camp humor."
-Sight & Sound was also dismissive, as they felt that "As a measure of how James' text can be milked for terrible gothic grandstanding, Presence of Mind was exemplary."
-The New York Times also noted that "It seems to want the distinction of being the most uncomfortable Screw adaptation."
+Sight & Sound was also dismissive, as they felt that "as a measure of how James' text can be milked for terrible gothic grandstanding, Presence of Mind was exemplary."
+The New York Times also noted that "it seems to want the distinction of being the most uncomfortable Screw adaptation."

 Philip Horne was more favorable, calling it "impressively atmospheric, and successfully unsettling".